-Published in Cleaning Up Glitter in April 2020
+Published in Cleaning Up Glitter on September 20, 2020

 It was as perfect a June morning as the Connecticut shoreline offers, mild with a cloudless sky and the lightest of northwest breezes.
 Spring lingered; the white azaleas in the planter boxes fairly shone.
 The funeral home was on Main Street, the former Boston Post Road.
 Most traffic nowadays was out on the turnpike, faintly audible; here the town was barely stirring.
 Across the street the hardware store man rolled out his sidewalk display of lawnmowers.

 The family stood in the sunshine renewing acquaintances and re-learning children’s names, comparing notes on how long the drive had been, and how light the traffic.
 They had come mostly to support Mildred, the last survivor of her generation, getting early starts from New Jersey and Massachusetts and Rhode Island, bringing her grandchildren, most of whom had never met Uncle Charlie and were too young to comprehend death.
 A few grown nieces and nephews and cousins had also come.

 It was more of a family reunion than a funeral.
 Charlie, a bachelor who had run an antique shop down the Post Road, had never been an easy man to get along with; he’d always seemed to enjoy an argument more than a conversation.
 He’d been known to refuse to sell an item to people who had somehow offended him as they browsed the shop; if they protested, he’d threaten to call the cops and charge them with trespass unless they got out.

 When he’d become too frail to manage the store himself, there’d been no choice but to sell it; no one would have worked for him.
 In his final years he’d become a grumpy recluse who had refused any family visits – even from Mildred, his favorite sister — and nursed his growing physical afflictions like a grudge.